YottaDB/YDBDoc/ProgGuide/langfeat.rst

    ^|"M2.GLD"\|A --> REGIONA --> SEGMENT1 --> FILE2.DAT
    ^|"M3.GLD"\|A --> REGION3 --> SEGMENT3 --> FILE1.DAT

-For more information on Global Directories, refer to the "Global Directory Editor" chapter of the Administration and Operations Guide.
+For more information on Global Directories, refer to the `"Global Directory Editor" <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ chapter of the Administration and Operations Guide.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Optional YottaDB/GT.M Environment Translation Facility
+Optional YottaDB Environment Translation Facility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For users who wish to dynamically (at run-time) determine a global directory from non-global directory information (typically UCI and VOL) in the environment specification, YottaDB/GT.M provides an interface to add an appropriate translation.
+For users who wish to dynamically (at run-time) determine a global directory from non-global directory information (typically UCI and VOL) in the environment specification, YottaDB provides an interface to add an appropriate translation.

 Using this facility impacts the performance of every global access that uses environment specification.
 Make sure you use it only when static determination of the global directory is not feasible.
 When used, make every effort to keep the translation routines very efficient.